cgrtml/reasongate/README.md

 ## Runs air-gapped

-The core — rule, normalization, indirect-injection and leakage detectors, the policy engine, and the full audit/serialization layer — is **pure Python with zero dependencies and makes no network calls**.
+The core — rule, normalization, indirect-injection and leakage detectors, the policy engine, and the full audit/serialization layer is **pure Python with zero dependencies and makes no network calls**.
 It installs and runs on an isolated or classified network with nothing to phone home.
-(The optional `[ml]` detector adds semantic recall via an embedding model; the default cloud embedding makes an API call per request, so run core-only where data sovereignty is a requirement.
+(The optional `[ml]` detector adds semantic recall via an embedding model; the default cloud embedding makes an API call per request, so run core only where data sovereignty is a requirement.
 An on-prem embedding option that keeps the ML path fully local is on the roadmap.)

 ## Install options